 Best kit for beginners: Spyder Victor Paintball Gun Kit

 Aside from the paintball gun, the bundle also includes a variety of accessories.
-There’s an Empire X-ray mask with a dual-density goggle foam and visor for exceptional comfort and eye protection, an Empire CO2 aluminum bottle that can be reused and filled as many times as needed, translucent plastic Dye’s Alpha Pods that can hold 150 rounds of .68 caliber paintballs, and an adjustable Warrior’s Deluxe harness belt for holding tanks or pods.
+There’s an Empire X-ray mask with a dual-density goggle foam and visor for exceptional comfort and eye protection, an Empire CO2 bottle that can be reused and filled as many times as needed, translucent plastic Dye’s Alpha Pods that can hold 150 rounds of .68 caliber paintballs, and an adjustable Warrior’s Deluxe harness belt system for holding tanks or pods.